nuxt/nuxt/docs/3.api/3.utils/prerender-routes.md

 ::

 ::note
 `prerenderRoutes` has to be executed during prerendering.
-If the `prerenderRoutes` is used in dynamic pages/routes, then it will never be executed.
+If the `prerenderRoutes` is used in dynamic pages/routes which are not prerendered, then it will not be executed.
 ::

 ```js